Michigan makes CWS finals with 15-3 win over Texas Tech

+The Wolverines ended up letting that conference title slip away, and it was a lesson learned.

+“Now they’re loose and laughing and smiling and having a great time and not thinking ahead, not making the moment too big,” Wolverines coach Erik Bakich said.
+“They’re just playing pitch to pitch and competing as hard as they can.
+When they make mistakes, they’re aggressive mistakes.
+That’s a sign of a group that isn’t scared and the moment isn’t too big for them.”

-OMAHA, Neb. — Michigan scored in all but one inning against a struggling Texas Tech pitching staff and beat the Red Raiders 15-3 on Friday to continue its improbable postseason run.
+Michigan had no problem playing free and easy Friday.
+The Wolverines scored in all but one inning against a struggling Texas Tech pitching staff and beat the Red Raiders 15-3.
+Next stop is the College World Series finals, where they’ll open a best-of-three series against Vanderbilt — a 3-2 winner over Louisville in the night game — on Monday night.

+“I think something that’s kind of been pretty beneficial for us is not really thinking about playing in the national championship or the stage that we’re on,” said Michigan starter Karl Kauffmann, who beat Tech for the second time in a week.
+“It’s literally been a one-game, one-pitch mindset.”

 Jimmy Kerr homered twice and had four hits, Jesse Franklin had three hits and four RBIs and the Wolverines scored double-digit runs for the 20th time this season.